Last Updated April 9, 2026

 - Initial fee: This fee covers your cash advance processing expenses for an initial set duration (typically the first 30 days) and costs up to 3.50% of your invoice face value.

 - Incremental fees: These fees cover all additional expenses as the unpaid invoice ages beyond the initial duration and cost up to 1.50% of its total value per charge.
-The incremental fees also typically increase the longer an invoice remains outstanding, so factoring invoices that your customers are likely to pay during the time covered by the initial fee can lead to lower rates.

-Requirements To Apply For Startup Factoring
+Requirements to Apply for Startup Factoring

-- Business ownership identification
+- Business and personal identification

 - Customer contracts